blaisethomas/intro_to_rspec/Intro_to_rspec_rails.md

 ##5. testing convention with convention : scaffold tests

+###AN IMPORTANT NOTE!

+With **unit specs**, we are going to be testing **basic** properties of our models, views and controllers.
+If this code is sticking to Rails convention (such as the code that we can scaffold), then we can also use conventional tests.
+Notice that if you install Rspec **before** running a `rails g scaffold` the generator will run even more code this time as it will scaffold default tests that apply to the standard CRUD code that we have generated.
+This is an interesting exercise but we need to learn to do this manually.

+At first, unit specs might seem a little trivial, and hard to understand, but the real goal is to learn enough about unit specs so that we can get on to learning about Integration tests.
+This will happen tomorrow and everything will make a lot more sense.

 ##6. running RSPEC in the Terminal (rspec + filepath)

 Now let's run our test and see what happens.
 There are a few ways we can run our test: